 Methodological questions are central to our pursuits.
 Contemporary frameworks of crisis (e.g., those formed in the ‘regime’ of post-truth politics), but also forms of artistic expression and radical imaginaries that respond to these frameworks, call for revising our academic vocabularies.
 In their individual and joint research, members of the group approach contexts of crisis from diverse (inter-)disciplinary perspectives, including literary studies, art history, media and film studies, anthropology, ethnography, archeology, political science.
 The group intends to develop interdisciplinary tools for exploring crisis/crises in relation to notions such as trauma, temporality, futurity, hope, optimism, resilience, populism, utopia, dystopia, revolution, fragmentation, impasse, stagnation.

-- Organize lectures, seminars and/or workshops on aspects of the group’s topic
+- Organize lectures, seminars and workshops related to the group’s theme

-- Work on individual and/or collaborative funding applications, articles, edited volumes, special journal issues, book chapters, monographs
+- Work on individual and/or collaborative applications, articles, edited volumes, special journal issues, book chapters, and/or monographs

 - Set up collaborations with the artistic and cultural sector